FamilySearch/GEDCOM/specification/gedcom.md

 The structures documented in this specification are called **standard structures**.
 Each standard structure has

-- A structure type, identified by a URI
+- A structure type, identified by a URI;
-- A set of locations where it may appear (as a record or as a substructure of a set of superstructure types), with a permitted cardinality in each location
+- A set of locations where it may appear (as a record or as a substructure of a set of superstructure types), with a permitted cardinality in each location;
-- A set of substructures it may contain, with a permitted cardinality for each
+- A set of substructures it may contain, with a permitted cardinality for each;
-- A payload type; if an enumeration, the set of allowed enumerated values
+- A payload type; if an enumeration, the set of allowed enumerated values;
-- A meaning
+- A meaning.

 Structures must obey all of these rules to conform to this specification.